A Thomson Reuters SYNERGY event

 A premier virtual experience for the tax and accounting community

 What does a dynamic future mean for tax and accounting?
 How do you prepare?
 Hear directly from the experts.
-Join us for a free virtual event, Confidence for a Dynamic Future, on June 23, 2020, at 1:00p.m.
-ET as we talk to industry leaders like Kimberly Ellison-Taylor from Oracle, Tom Hood from the MACPA, and Ken Corbin from the IRS.
+Join us for a free virtual event, Confidence for a Dynamic Future, as we talk to industry leaders like Kimberly Ellison-Taylor from Oracle, Tom Hood from the MACPA, and Will Hill of Thomson Reuters.

 Topics will include: